leahsteinberg/co/README.md

  When you add a character, you tell WoOT what you just did `Insert 'b' 4`, and it will spit out a `WChar`.

- Send this WChar to all the peers and they will **integrate** it in to the list of WChars that represents their version of the document.
+ Send this `WChar` to all the peers and they will **integrate** it in to the list of `WChars`, (a `WString`) that represents their version of the document.

- Integration is where the conflict-free stuff happens.
+ Integration is where the **conflict-free** stuff happens.

  The way that it integrates in keeps in mind:

  - the person who made it (lower ids have precedence)

  - the prev and next chars' positions

- 		- when that person made it.
+ - when that person made it (only compared to the other characters they have made)

 ####if you scramble up all the WChars of a document, and give them to a new client, they will for sure integrate them into the correct order!

-#####**another cool thing:**
+#####another cool thing:

 We never delete a WChar.
 We simply mark it invisible.

 Yeah, this takes up space, but it helps us avoid confusion when different peers are working with different versions of t*he document.
 The document is *eventually* consistent.

 ###Peer.js

-Because the server doesn't need to do any work, I decided to use WebRTC to make all (most) of the communication peer-to-peer.
+Because the server doesn't need to do any work, I decided to use a WebRTC library, `Peer.js` to make all (most) of the communication peer-to-peer.

-I followed the model of a "mesh" network.
+I followed the model of a **"mesh"** network, in this case, where every peer talks to every other peer.
 The peers join by talking to the server, and the server tells them about all the existing peers.
 Then they contact the peers and let them know they've arrived.
-After that, all communication is broadcasts of updates to Woot.
+After that, all communication is broadcasts of updates to WoOT.

+#### How I did it:
 front end  -> CodeMirror text editor

 client logic -> Elm implementation of Woot algorithm